dtcenter/METplotpy/docs/Users_Guide/box.rst

 **NOTE**: This file does not plot any data, its purpose is to provide a template for setting the margins, plot size, labels, etc.

+In the default config file, logging is set to stdout and the log level is INFO (i.e. any log messages of type INFO, WARNING, and DEBUG will be logged).
+If the log_filename and log_level are not specified in the custom configuration file, these settings will be used.

 Run from the Command Line
 =========================